 Main port status

-Key ports across our global network remain stressed mainly due to shortage of labor (COVID contamination) and weather impact.
+Key ports across our global network remain stressed mainly due to strikes, shortage of labor, and weather impacts.

-• In Asia, the situation in Ningbo has improved this month reducing the waiting time from 2 - 3 days.
+In Asia, the situation has improved in Ningbo with experienced waiting time from 3 to 1 day.

 Vessel Arrival Waiting Time Indicator